c3er/mdview/README.md

 The tool is developed and tested only under Windows (7 and newer) 64 Bit yet.

-Node.js including the NPM package manager is needed.
+[Node.js](https://nodejs.org/en/) including the NPM package manager is needed.
+If your Node.js version is too old, the unit tests may fail because of syntax errors.

 After cloning the Git repository, type `npm install`.
 NPM may put some warnings while installing the packages.